crosen188/ibm-containers-interconnect-2017/1-Using-Docker-in-IBM-Containers.md

 Docker Engine should be installed and running in your machine.
 To verify that Docker is running, do the following:

-1. Verify that you are running a recent Docker version via the docker version command.
+1. Open a Terminal window.
+Verify that you are running a recent Docker version via the docker version command.
 You should see something similar to the following:

         $ docker version
         Client: